 In 49 of these fifty United States, the thing said most often was something very like, "O-oh-h-h sugar!"

 In Georgia, it was, "Hey y'all, watch this!"
 Doncha know.

 Click here to see the Bryan Larsen art gallery.

 Click here to see where to buy this rug.

 Burned by Julius Caesar in 48 BC, the remainder destroyed by the Christians in 391-400 AD, and whatever still survived (Christian writings since 400?) was claimed to have been destroyed by the Moslem Arabs during their conquest and occupation in 642 AD.

-Scott in his library; model railroading and railroading sections begun 1959, politics section begun 1962, fiction section begun 1965, automobiles and motorcycles section begun 1966, humor section begun 1967, sciences section begun 1969; other sections followed, including philosophy, history, mathematics, aviation, photography, the arts, languages, writing and speaking, business and economics, quality management and improvement, project management, information technology, and more.
+Scott in his library; model railroading and railroading sections begun 1959, politics section begun 1962, architecture section begun 1963, fiction section begun 1965, automobiles and motorcycles section begun 1966, humor section begun 1967, sciences section begun 1969; other sections followed, including philosophy, history, mathematics, aviation, photography, the arts, languages, writing and speaking, business and economics, quality management and improvement, project management, information technology, and more.